 When you’re planning a move across the ocean, you’re not just looking for a company to transport your boxes.
 You need a partner to handle the complex logistics from start to finish.
 Full-service international moving companies offer a comprehensive suite of services designed to make your transition as smooth as possible.
 They act as your project manager, taking care of everything from the initial packing at your current home to the final setup in your new one.
 This means you can focus on the excitement of starting a new chapter abroad instead of getting bogged down by customs forms and shipping schedules.
 A great international mover provides peace of mind by managing the details you might not even know to ask about, ensuring your belongings arrive safely and on time.

-Packing and Unpacking
+Full-Service Packing and Unpacking

 One of the most time-consuming parts of any move is packing.
 International movers offer professional packing services to ensure your belongings are secure enough for a long journey.
 They use high-quality materials and techniques to protect everything from your bulky furniture to your most delicate heirlooms.
 This service is a lifesaver, saving you countless hours and reducing the risk of damage.
 Once your shipment arrives, the team can also handle the unpacking, placing items in their designated rooms and clearing away all the packing debris.
 This allows you to settle into your new home much faster, without living out of boxes for weeks.

-Shipping and Transportation
+International Shipping and Transport

 Getting your belongings from the USA to Europe involves a major logistical operation.
 International movers manage the entire transportation process for you.
 They’ll help you decide between shipping by sea or air, depending on your budget and timeline.
 Ocean freight is more common and cost-effective for large shipments, while air freight is faster but more expensive.
 The moving company coordinates every step, from loading your items into a container to booking the freight and tracking the shipment across the globe.
 They handle all the handoffs between ports and ground transport, ensuring a seamless journey for your possessions.

-Customs Clearance
+Help with Customs Clearance

 Dealing with customs is often the most intimidating part of an international move.
 Each country has its own set of rules, required documents, and lists of prohibited or restricted items.
 A seasoned international mover is an expert in this area.
 They will prepare and submit all the necessary customs paperwork on your behalf, helping you avoid costly delays or fines.
 While you’ll still need to research and secure your personal visa and residency permits, your mover will guide you through the process of declaring your household goods.
 Their expertise ensures your shipment complies with all regulations, making for a much smoother entry into your new country.